Straight Facts – Can Meloxicam Get You High? | Conifer Park

 Meloxicam, classified as a nonsteroidal anti-inflammatory drug (NSAID), is not an addictive substance.
 It does not produce a "high" or euphoric effect that is commonly associated with addictive substances.
 However, it is worth noting that any drug, including NSAIDs like meloxicam or ibuprofen, can be abused as part of a process addiction behavior [7].

-Long-term meloxicam abuse can lead to certain symptoms such as anemia, abdominal pain, edema, insomnia, abnormal dreams, nervousness, anxiety, changes in vision, and tinnitus, among others.
+Long-term meloxicam misuse can lead to certain symptoms such as anemia, abdominal pain, edema, insomnia, abnormal dreams, nervousness, anxiety, changes in vision, and tinnitus, among others.
 It is important to recognize these signs and seek medical advice if you suspect meloxicam abuse.

 While meloxicam itself is not habit-forming, it is crucial to use the medication as directed and not exceed the prescribed dosage.
 Misuse of meloxicam can lead to severe side effects and potentially deadly consequences, especially when older adults exceed the recommended dose [8].

 Being aware of the signs of meloxicam abuse, such as stomach bleeding, ringing in the ears, and chest pain, can help identify potential issues and prompt the need for intervention.
-If you suspect meloxicam abuse, it is important to address the issue promptly to avoid serious reactions, including overdose.
+If you suspect meloxicam misuse, it is important to address the issue promptly to avoid serious reactions, including overdose.
 Substance addiction, if present, can be treated with psychological therapies and peer support [6].

 In conclusion, while meloxicam itself is not an addictive substance, misuse and abuse of the medication can occur.
 It is crucial to use meloxicam as directed and seek medical advice if you have any concerns or notice signs of abuse.